0xSero/partisia-docs/docs/node-operations/register-your-node.md

 The registration ensures that your account and tokens are associated with your node.
 It also creates a profile with public information about your node.

+???+ note

-**NOTE:** Your node _must_ be up-to-date with the rest of the network, otherwise the next part won't work.
+    Your node _must_ be up-to-date with the rest of the network, otherwise the next part won't work.

 The node REST server will respond with a code `204 No Content` if it is up-to-date with the network.
 You can check the status by running the following command: